-The Company entered into a contribution and subscription agreement dated as of 30 November 2009 (the Contribution and Subscription Agreement), with Transportation Investments Holding Limited, a company organised and existing under the laws of Cyprus and a 50.1% shareholder in the Company (TIHL).
-The Contribution and Subscription Agreement provides for the transfer to the Company by TIHL of an effective 50 per cent. economic interest and a majority controlling interest in BTS in exchange for 29,411,764 Ordinary Shares (such shares having a value of USD 250 million at the offer price for the 2009 GDR Offering) (the Contribution).
-TIHL sold a total of 8,782,352 of these Ordinary Shares in the form of GDRs as part of the 2009 GDR Offering.
+The Company has entered into a contribution and subscription agreement dated as of 30 November 2009 (the Contribution and Subscription Agreement), with TIHL, one of its principal shareholders.
+The Contribution and Subscription Agreement provides for the transfer to the Company by TIHL of an effective 50 per cent. economic interest and a majority controlling interest in BTS in exchange for Ordinary Shares with a value at the Offer Price of USD 250 million (the Contribution).

-The Contribution was made by way of a contribution to the Company by TIHL of a /9 share of Ingulana Holdings Limited, a Cypriot holding company previously wholly owned by TIHL and the owner of a 90 per cent. share of BTS.
-The holding company was formed for the purposes of the Contribution and did not have any significant liabilities or assets other than its interest in BTS.
-Ingulana Holdings subsequently transferred this 90 per cent. interest in BTS to one of its subsidiaries.
-Following these transactions, the Company indirectly owns a 50 per cent. interest in BTS but controls it by virtue of its controlling majority share of Ingulana Holdings subject to the BTS Shareholders Agreement described under "Risk Factors-Risks relating to BTS-Risks relating to BTS Shareholder Agreement".
-TIHL retained the balance of its interest in Ingulana Holdings which leaves it with an effective 40 per cent. indirect interest in BTS.
-The other 10 per cent. share of BTS is owned indirectly by an unrelated third party, the controlling shareholder of which holds joint venture interests in which TIHL's controlling shareholders also have an interest.
+The Contribution will be made by way of a transfer to the Company by TIHL of a 5/9 share of a Cypriot holding company currently wholly owned by TIHL.
+This holding company owns a 90 per cent. share of BTS.
+The holding company was formed for the purposes of the Contribution and does not have any significant liabilities or assets other than its share of BTS.
+As a result of the Contribution, the Company will have a 50 per cent. economic interest in BTS but will control it by virtue of its 5/9 share of the holding company.
+TIHL will retain the balance of its share of the holding company, leaving it with an effective 40 per cent. interest in BTS other than its interest held through the Group.
+The remaining 10 per cent. share of BTS is owned by an unrelated third party, the controlling shareholder of which holds joint venture interests in which TIHL's controlling shareholders also have an interest.